Kuala Lumpur is a metropolis of 7 million people with the world’s cheapest 5-star hotels.

-Be aware of poker scams which means that the scammers will starts with a friendly conversation with you and invite you to their home where comes poker and the loss of your cash and jewelery.
-Other scammers are bogus police officer, so always ask them for his or her police I.D. card, which is a combination of white and dark blue in color.
+Be aware of poker scams which means that the scammers will start with a friendly conversation with you and invite you to their home where comes poker and the loss of your cash and jewelry.

 - Visas - Tourists get a visa on arrival for a stay of up to 90 days.
 If you're visiting for other purposes, you may need to arrange a visa in advance, by contacting an Embassy, High Commission or Consulate of Malaysia.
 Make sure your passport is valid for at least six months.